mtlynch/mtlynch.io/content/posts/aardvarkd/index.md

 The allure of vulnerability is most obvious in the film's interviews with Steve Huffman, reddit's co-founder and current CEO.

 Huffman is currently the target of widespread ire for [cutting third party clients out of the platform they helped build](https://techcrunch.com/2023/06/16/reddit-ceo-lashes-out-on-protests-moderators-and-third-party-apps/).
-But in 2005, Huffman was just a lovably doofy-looking kid.
+But in 2005, Huffman was just a lovably doofy kid.
 In his interview, he admits that he had such intense nightmares about reddit having an outage that he slept with his laptop in bed with him.

 {{<gallery caption="Steve Huffman in 2005 (left) and in 2017 (right) (photo [by Cody Glenn/Web Summit](https://www.flickr.com/photos/websummit/26487734439/in/photostream/), used under [CC-BY-2.0](https://creativecommons.org/licenses/by/2.0/))">}}
 {{<img src="steve-huffman-2005.webp" max-width="500px" >}}